-XIA and XIM licence blocks are located in the eastern Achara-Trialeti fold and thrust belt; XIN licence block is located in the Kura foreland.
+XI^M licence block is located in the eastern Achara-Trialeti fold and thrust belt; XI^N licence block is located in the Kura foreland.
 On either side of synclines the blocks offer stacked thrust anticlines capable of acting as conventional traps.

-Block XIA is generally formed of Palaeogene Trialeti thrust belt outcrop and has the greatest likelihood of conventional structural plays.
-Block XIM is low relief land north of Tbilisi where seismic acquisition is easiest.
+Block XI^M is low relief land north of Tbilisi where seismic acquisition is easiest.
 It is a syncline and thus has unconventional oil shale play potential but also sub thrust ramp anticline structural leads.
-Block XIN has high relief wooded hills, contains a monocline and has Cretaceous and Miocene potential again in thrusted ramp anticline structures as well as unconventional shale oil potential.
+Block XI^N has high relief wooded hills, contains a monocline and has Cretaceous and Miocene potential again in thrusted ramp anticline structures as well as unconventional shale oil potential.

 Plays can be identified based on existing seismic coverage, legacy wells and surface mapping in what have been classified as "conventional" and "unconventional" plays.
 The conventional plays are structural although the reservoirs are often quite tight and may rely on fracture permeability.
 The unconventional reservoirs are the Maikop and Upper Eocene source rocks which do contain thin sandstone and siltstone intervals and can also act as conventional reservoirs.
-However, they present the opportunity to be stratigraphically located in the synclines such as the Ormoiani syncline in Block XIM.
-Currently the Joint Venture is exploring for conventional leads only.
+However, they present the opportunity to be stratigraphically located in the synclines such as the Ormoiani syncline in Block XI^M. Currently the Joint Venture is exploring for conventional leads only.